ErikUckert/flask-demo/README.md

 # flask-demo
-This Project is about building a small web application with flask
+This Project is about building a small web application with flask.
+It's a simple "Todo" App, where you can create, update or delete tasks.

 ### How to run the app and create a new database for the tasks